 EUROPEAN CONFERENCE, 27-29 JUNE 2017, BONN / GERMANY

-PDF-Versions of oral presentations will be available on the conference documentation website, soon.
+PDF-Versions of oral presentations now available here.

 Joint European Conference held by the German Federal Agency for Nature Conservation (BfN) and the European Network of Heads of Nature Conservation Agencies